Skip to content

 Here are your options right now:

-• Copy an existing unique attribute like id using attr(id type(<custom-ident>))
+• Copy an existing unique attribute like id using attr(id type(<custom-ident>)), which currently is only works in Chromium browsers.

 • In JavaScript, do something like